sangwal/twig/README.md

 ## Getting the sources

 Source for `twig.py` can be downloaded from [here (https://github.com/sangwal/twig)](https://github.com/sangwal/twig).
 A sample timetable in MS Excel xlsx format can also be downloaded.
 Please note that you should not change the format of the classwise timetable; otherwise, `twig.py` may not understand what is going on in the timetable.
+The first run of the twig.py will create twig.ini in the current directory.
+Modify this ini file to suit your needs, especially the SCHOOL NAME and re-run the program.
+This NAME is written to the sheets generated with 'classwise' subcommand of twig.py.

+Note: Currently not all settings have any effect on execution of twig.py.
+Future versions may need them.

 ## Setting up Environment